-Please Note: The underlined sections of the rules are those that were either corrected or amended since the 2000 edition of these rules.
-The double underlined sections of the rules are those that were either corrected or amended since the 2000 edition of these rules and apply only to those plans approved after July 1, 2000 pursuant PRC § 4554.5, amended by Stats.1999, c.
+Please Note: The underlined sections of the rules are those that were adopted, corrected or amended since the 2001 edition of this rulebook.
+The double underlined sections of the rules are those that were adopted, corrected or amended and apply only to those plans approved after July 1, 2000 pursuant PRC § 4554.5, amended by Stats.1999, c.
 582 (S.B.621), § 1.
-Editorial comments are included in brackets and italicized (i.e. [and Fire Protection]).
-New editorial comments are included in brackets and underlined and italicized (i.e., [and Fire Protection]).
+Editorial comments are included in brackets and italicized ( i.e. [and Fire Protection]).
+New editorial comments are included in brackets and italicized (i.e., [and Fire Protection]).